Matt Watson (YouTuber)

 Matthew Watson (born February 5, 1996) is an American YouTuber, comedian, musician, and podcaster.
 Alongside Ryan Magee, he is the co-creator and co-host of the variety-comedy YouTube channel SuperMega, which has over 1 million subscribers on the site.
-SuperMega's videos include comedy sketches, let's plays, vlogs, livestreams, movie commentary tracks, and their weekly video podcast, supermegashow.
+SuperMega's videos include comedy sketches, Let's Plays, vlogs, movie commentary tracks, and their weekly video podcast, supermegashow.

-Watson grew up in South Carolina, and started making comedy sketches for YouTube in 2008.
-After moving to California in 2015, he joined Magee and Daniel Kyre in producing their comedy YouTube channel Cyndago—and editing videos for Markiplier, one of the site's most popular creators.
+Watson grew up in South Carolina, and started making sketches for YouTube in 2008.
+Upon moving to California in 2015, he joined Magee and Daniel Kyre in both producing their comedy channel Cyndago, as well as editing videos for Markiplier, one of YouTube's most popular creators.
 Cyndago disbanded soon after due to Kyre's death.
 In 2016, Watson and Magee created SuperMega, and stopped working for Markiplier.
 From 2016 to 2019, the duo edited and often guest hosted the popular Let's Play channel Game Grumps.
-In 2022, Watson and Magee published the comedy fiction novel SuperMega Saves the Troops, depicting themselves in an alternate history of the 2011 killing of Osama bin Laden.
+In 2022, Watson and Magee published the comedy novel SuperMega Saves the Troops, depicting themselves in an alternate history of the 2011 killing of Osama bin Laden.

-Watson started his music career by co-producing comedy rap music videos for his various YouTube projects.
-The video for Cyndago's 2015 rap song "Blonde Boyz" became a viral hit by 2020, and has gained 12 million views on YouTube as of 2025.
+Watson started his music career by making comedy rap videos for his various YouTube projects.
+The video for Cyndago's 2015 rap song "Blonde Boyz" has gained 12 million views on the site.
+Since 2018, SuperMega has released seven albums in the annual Nathan's Christmas series of parody Christmas music, (Note: Watson did not release one for Christmas 2023, during SuperMega's brief hiatus that year.) which Watson performs as his character Nathan.
 With Watson's debut EP Ouch!
-(2020), he began making solo indie pop and synth pop music, with less- or non-comedic tones; he continued this style on the singles "Bored" and "Monopoly" (2021), and his debut album See You There (2022).
+(2020), he began making solo indie pop and synth pop music, with less- or non-comedic tones; he continued this style on his debut album See You There (2022).
+(Note: This was his debut album as "Matt Watson"; the Nathan's Christmas albums, some of which released prior to See You There, are credited on streaming services as the work of the "Nathan" character.)